NeXt-Warning-System/project/updates/week5.md

 ## Biggest risks

-* Covid 19 Lockdown and home schooling will affect people to deliver and for people have input into the design of this service
+* Covid 19 Lockdown and home schooling will affect people's capacity to deliver and for people to have capacity to have input into the design and delivery of this service